RubixML/ML/README.md

 ```

 ### L1 Regularizer
-Transform each sample vector in the sample matrix such that each feature is scaled by the L1 norm (or *magnitude*) of that vector.
+Transform each sample vector in the sample matrix such that each feature is divided by the L1 norm (or *magnitude*) of that vector.

 ##### Continuous *Only*